-B12, Muscle Spasms and Potassium
+B12, Muscle Spasms, and Potassium

 Apparently hypokalemia is reported by many people as a complication of vitamin B12 replacement after deficiency.
-This is because B12 normalizes blood cells so that they once again grow properly and divide properly, which takes large amounts of potassium, thus depleting circulating stores of the mineral.
+This is because B12 normalizes blood cells so they once again grow and divide properly, which takes a lot of potassium and depletes circulating stores.
+The lack of adequate potassium causes cramps.

 I learned that the bicarbonate form of potassium helps alkalize body pH.
-This is in marked contrast to a chloride form that is acidifing.
+This is in marked contrast to a chloride form that is acidifying.
 Potassium in fruits and vegetables is the bicarbonate form.
 (More information on alkalizing vs acidifying.)